monsoonmaelstrom/book2/book2.md

 ----

 It’s late afternoon before I can get away long enough to go speak to Alexandria.
-Anna answers almost as soon as I knock on the door, like she was standing there waiting.
+Anna answers almost as soon as I knock on the door, like she was standing on the other side waiting.

 “I’d like to see Alexandria,” I tell her.